 To lessen the chance of kilometer long traffic queues, together with "overcrowded everything else" in peak summer holiday season, German school holidays are staggered, and children are "school free" for different times in the separate Länder, federal states.
 Ranging from end June to beginning August in Bremen and Saxony for example, to August until mid-September for Baden-Württemberg and Bavaria.

-Which means that already during the first week of August some lucky six year olds will receive their Schultuete, or school cone, in some cases to calm those "first day nerves" but actually to celebrate their having left their Kindergarten days behind them and beginning elementary school.
-While others are continuing to enjoy their holiday, and have the milestone moment still ahead of them.
+This means that during the first week of August some lucky six-year-olds will receive their Schultüte, candy cone.
+In some cases to calm those "first day nerves" but really celebrating having left their Kindergarten days behind and beginning elementary school.
+Becoming "ein Schulkind".

-However Schulbrezeln, large pretzel shaped or plaited circular raisin yeast buns, with an egg yolk glaze and sliced almonds with crushed sugar lump topping, are still a traditional gift at the start of the school year for children of any age.
+Schulbrezeln, large pretzel shaped or plaited circular raisin yeast buns with egg yolk glaze, sliced almonds and crushed sugar lump topping, are still a traditional gift at the start of the school year for children of any age.

 Although as a custom it is not so universally followed as Germany's school cone.

 The contents of a Schultüte/Zuckertüte must remain a surprise for the recipient, however although they might have been called Zuckertüten in the past these are days of "Healthy Living", so fillings now range from school supplies, soap bubbles, torches, books, and toys to a DVD, clock or any other small gift that can fit inside.
 Nevertheless as you would expect there will be at least some sweets, especially those Gummi Bears, chocolates, or cookies in there; after all the whole idea is to help sweeten those first few days of school life.

 So it is no surprise that for generations six-year-olds starting out on their exciting, if challenging, new "Lebensphase", have enjoyed a first day of school that was a positive and fun filled experience few will ever forget.